riscv/riscv-crypto/tools/README.md

 toolchain and simulator patches.

-**Note:** This flow is awkward and temporary until dedicated development branches can be setup on the relevent repositories.
+**Note:** This flow is awkward and temporary until dedicated development branches can be setup on the relevant repositories.

 - Assuming a fresh checkout of the `riscv-crypto` repository, run the [quickstart](#quickstart) steps described above so that you